Vikasdonta1/My-Browser/README.md

 # My-Browser
 Chrome is Slow.
 Sometimes you might be frustrated with google chrome.
-That's why you should Ditch Google Chrome, create your own browser with 40 lines of python.
+That's why you should Ditch Google Chrome, create your own browser with python.
 This is super fun python project using PyQt5.
 It is Simple and very light weight web browser.

 # Setup